Perranporth to St Agnes walk

 A little further along the path from the tips, the horizontal tunnel (adit) leading into the cliff seems to have been exploratory - it doesn't appear to connect to anything.

-11. Follow the waymarked path ahead until the path passes through a quarry on the end of the headland and reaches a waymark overlooking the coast.
+11. Follow the path along the coast waymarked for Cligga, until the path passes through a quarry on the end of the headland and reaches a waymark overlooking the coast.

 The stripy rocks in the quarry contain veins of greisen - a light-coloured rock which was formed when hot vapour from cooling magma caused a chemical alteration of the granite.
 The veins of greisen often contain a small percentage of tin ore (cassiterite).